khairunas001/Qiscus-Web-Developer-Intern/README.md

 ---

-## 📌 Notes

-- Use **CORS-safe** endpoints for production API.
-- YouTube videos only display a thumbnail and open in a new tab due to embedding restrictions.
-- Customize sender IDs and roles in `getRoleClass.js` / `getRoleName.js`.

----

 ## 🧑‍💻 Author

-Made with ❤️ by [Your Name]
+Made with ❤️ by Khairunas Rhamadhani Wiasanto

 ---